-Save your back: Don’t bother hauling, chopping, and stacking cordwood – we deliver neat pallets of pre-stacked, weather-protected wood bricks.
+Save your back: Don’t bother hauling, chopping, and stacking cordwood – we deliver neat pallets of pre-stacked, shrink-wrapped bundles.

 Save the environment: Wood bricks are made from clean, recycled wood chips and sawdust, and they produce fewer carbon emissions and none of the creosote of cord wood.

 Save your home from pests: Wood bricks are shrink-wrapped and shrouded to protect them from the weather and from bugs, mice, and other critters that can get into cord wood piles.

 - Because they are dried to less than 10% moisture and compressed to a density similar to that of wood pellets, a wood brick produces much more heat than a log.

 - Typically, you should use about half the number of bricks as the number of cordwood logs you would normally use.

 - Do not overload your wood stove with wood bricks – or you risk overheating your stove!
 Check your stove manufacturer’s recommendations for your stove’s maximum heat capacity.

 - Burn bricks by themselves:

 Our customer service manager has a large woodstove that heats her whole house.
 She makes a teepee with three bricks and starts the fire with crumpled newspaper underneath.
 Once the bricks are enflamed she lays the bricks in front pushing the teepee towards the back of the stove.
 To fill the stove she then stacks bricks in a layer fashion two to three levels high.
 This method allows for a slow steady fire back to front, with one more restack after work to make it through the night.